code-saturne/code_saturne/INSTALL.md

-* Assign a name to the current build or system, so that the run configurations defined for each case (number of processors, batch template, ...) are saved specfically for that system.
+* Assign a name to the current build or system, so that the run configurations defined for each case (number of processors, batch template, ...) are saved specifically for that system.
 When using different systems on a same network, this allows keeping track of configurations specific to each system while moving or copying cases from one system to another.